 We're passionate about giving school students of all ages opportunities to explore, learn and get enthused about studying the Humanities at Bristol.

-Through a combination of engaging workshops and individual feedback from academics, professional writers, and current students, pupils will be supported to create their own piece of writing on a social issue that they are passionate about.
-All participants receive extensive individual feedback from our writing team and experience a taste of university life as well as career advice from a range of professional writers.
+Through a combination of engaging workshops and individual feedback from research staff and professional writers, pupils will be supported to create their own piece of writing on a social issue that they are passionate about.
+All participants experience a taste of university life as well as career advice from a range of professional writers.

 Antarctica offers an interesting location to explore some of the major themes in world history over the past 200 years including exploration, imperialism, nationalism, environmental change, developments in science and technology, the Cold War and changing gender roles.

 School groups are invited explore this subject at our taster day on Wednesday 5 June 2019.

 The hub provides schools with comprehensive guidance on introducing Classics into the curriculum through events, competitions and workshops for school students across all key stages.